Reckimus/LootCollector-StepOnLegosVersion/README.md

 WF Items linked in chat by anyone can now be right clicked to automatically open the world map to show the location of the linked item.

 Various performance and QoL tweaks.

+6/9/2026 7:00pm Hotfix:
+Fixed World Map Zooming bug that caused map to glitch outside frame and become unusable after remaining in game for extended periods of time.